 Cruciferous vegetables are so-named because their flowers resemble a crucifix, or cross.
 They thrive in moist, cool conditions, making them an ideal crop for the spring or fall garden.
 Best of all cruciferous vegetables are packed with antioxidants and other compounds known to reduce inflammation, prevent cell damage and even protect against certain types of cancer.
 Cruciferous vegetables also have antibacterial and antiviral properties.

-Types of Cruciferous Vegetables
+Full List of Cruciferous Vegetables

 This spicy, slightly bitter salad green was all the rage in the 1990s.
 On its own, arugula packs quite a punch.
 Combine it with other mild salad greens to tone it down.